+Let it go, let it go, let it go!
 It takes courage, tenacity and teamwork to let go of performance appraisal practices and industrial age thinking.
-In our post 9-11, post financial meltdown, “New Normal,” business will never be again as it was.
-It’s tough, though, to leave our rootedness in twentieth century business practices.
-For example, note this recent entry in Wikipedia:
+In our post 9-11, post financial, no-such-thing as “New Normal” world, business models continue to evolve dramatically and surprise us.
+Yes, the old relic of performance appraisal from twentieth century business practices persists.
+For example, a recent entry in Wikipedia suggests:

-“As of 2013 electric power generation is still based mostly on fossil fuels and much of the Third World economy is still based on manufacturing.
-Thus it is debatable whether we have left the Industrial Age already or are still in it and in the process of reaching the Information Age.”
+“…electric power generation is still based mostly on fossil fuels and much of the Third World economy is still based on manufacturing.
+Thus it is debatable whether we have left the Industrial Age already or are still in it and in the process of reaching the Information Age.”– Anonymous

-To begin the journey, watch this short video, the second in a two part series about letting go of performance appraisal.
+The brief video below is the second in a two part series about letting go of performance appraisals.

 The video covers the William Berger concept of asking a beautiful question, similar to the words of organization systems pioneer, W.Edwards Deming, “If you do not know how to ask the right question, you discover nothing.”

 If you missed our first video, here’s a short recap: